gldanoob/sussy-mosaic/README.md

 ## Usage

-Generated GIF will be under the file name `twerk.gif` in the same directory as the script
+Generated GIF will be under the file name `twerk.gif` in the same directory

 ### Running the executable:
 `./twerk.exe <path-to-image> <max-size=50>`